tormobr/advent_of_code_2020/README.md

 ### Part 1
 First thing we need to do is to extract the seat ID from a string.
 We start looking at the row.
-We know that `F` means select the lower half of the interval, and `B` means select the higher half of the interval`.
+We know that `F` means select the lower half of the interval, and `B` means select the higher half of the interval.
 I quickly discovered that we can directly map the `F` and the `B` characters in the string to the bits in a byte.
 This means a `B` at position `0` in the string would result in setting bit 7 in a byte to 1.
 I applied this strategy and it worked perfectly.

 A row number can then be extracted with the following code: